ChackDan/PStemp/Remove-AzureRmServiceFabricNodes.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmServiceFabricNodes** can remove nodes from specific node type
+Use **Remove-AzureRmServiceFabricNodes** to remove nodes from specific node type from a cluster.
+The removal proceeds only if it meets clsuter health metrics.

 ## EXAMPLES